Las Vegas is known for the big bright lights, casinos, gambling, restaurants and shows…but what about camping and exploring?

 There are RV Campgrounds/Resorts just a few miles from the the Las Vegas strip and you go out about 10 miles, from the strip, you can find many more campgrounds.

-Where to go if you want to stay close to the Strip?
+Where to go if you want to go Camping close to the Strip?

 For the most resort feel and great location Oasis Las Vegas RV Resort is the place we prefer.